 > EAL classes during first period

 > Extra help in the regular classroom and/or

 > Focused instruction in small groups in the EAL classroom

-The particular requirements of the transfer school as well as the leaving report card of the student play an important role in whether a child can transfer.
-Grade 4 students receive a recommendation from our Primary School concerning further education.
+The particular requirements of the transfer school as well as the leaving report card of the student play an important role in whether a child can transfer and to which school.
+If parents wish, Grade 4 students receive a recommendation from our Primary School concerning further education.